hormozhalimi/python_exe/readme.txt

 Carly's Clippers
-You are the Data Analyst at Carly’s Clippers, the newest hair salon on the block.
+You are the Data Analyst at Carlyâ€™s Clippers, the newest hair salon on the block.
 Your job is to go through the lists of data that have been collected in the past couple of weeks.
 You will be calculating some important metrics that Carly can use to plan out the operation of the business for the rest of the month.

 You have been provided with three lists:

-hairstyles: the names of the cuts offered at Carly’s Clippers
+hairstyles: the names of the cuts offered at Carlyâ€™s Clippers
 prices: the price of each hairstyle in the hairstyles list
-last_week: the number of each hairstyle in hairstyles that was purchased last week Let’s get started!
+last_week: the number of each hairstyle in hairstyles that was purchased last week Letâ€™s get started!

-If you get stuck during this project or would like to see an experienced developer work through it, click “Get Help“ to see a project walkthrough video.
+If you get stuck during this project or would like to see an experienced developer work through it, click â€œGet Helpâ€œ to see a project walkthrough video.

 Tasks
 13/13Complete